Thiago-Simoes/OrionAuth.jl/docs/src/manual/security.md

 * **Salting:** A cryptographically strong, unique 32-byte random salt (generated using `Random.randstring(RandomDevice(), 32)`) is created for each password.
 * **Iterations:** The SHA512 hashing process is iterated multiple times to increase computational cost for attackers.
 The minimum number of iterations is configurable via `ENV["OrionAuth_MIN_PASSWORD_ITTERATIONS"]` (defaults to 25000, actual iterations randomized between min and 2*min).
 * **Storage Format:** Passwords are stored in the database in the format: `"sha512&<hashed_password_hex>&<salt_string>&<iterations_count>"`.
 * **Constant-Time Comparison (Recommendation):** For maximum protection against timing attacks during password verification, it is best practice to use a constant-time string/byte comparison function.
-While OrionAuth's current password verification (`__NEBULA__VerifyPassword`) uses standard string comparison, applications with very high-security requirements should consider if further measures are needed at the application or library level.
+While OrionAuth's current password verification (`__ORION__VerifyPassword`) uses standard string comparison, applications with very high-security requirements should consider if further measures are needed at the application or library level.
 * **Future Enhancements:** Support for more modern key derivation functions like Argon2id or bcrypt is listed in "Upcoming Features" in the README.

 ### 2.3 Secrets Management (Application/Infrastructure Responsibility)